pratham-developer/SentinelX-Vault/README.md

 The **Sentinel-X Vault** is an immutable registry deployed on the **Sepolia Testnet**.
 It acts as the "Root of Trust" for application distribution.

 ## Why Blockchain?
 Traditional servers can be compromised.
-If a hacker replaces our APK on the server with malware, the **Hash (CID)** will not match the immutable record on the blockchain.
+If a hacker replaces our APK on the server with malware, the **Hash** will not match the immutable record on the blockchain.
 The client app verifies this hash before allowing any download.

 ## Smart Contract Details
 - **Contract Name:** `SentinelVault.sol`